ArnaudBan/widget-embed-latest-tweets/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A Widget to show your latest tweets.
+A Widget to show your latest Tweets.
 Just type your Twitter username.

 == Description ==

 A Widget to show your latest tweets.
 Use the oEmbed methode and some cache.
 It is simple, elegant and it works.

-You can authentified your widget and get rid of the Twitter's API limitation from anonymous request.
+You can authentify your widget and get rid of the Twitter's API limitation from anonymous request.
 See the option page of the plugin : plugins -> Widget Embed Latest Tweets

 Options :

-* number of tweet to display
+* Number of Tweet to display
 * Maximum width
 * Alignment (left, right, center, none)
 * Choose your language
 * Hide the original message in the case that the embedded Tweet is a reply

-Note that with the oEmbed method you can not customise easily the display of your tweet.
+Note that with the oEmbed method you can not customise easily the display of your Tweet.
-However it assure you that all the twitter's recomandation to display your tweet are respected, they are providing the code !
+However, the oEmbed method ensures you that all Twitter's recommendations for displaying your tweet are respected, they are providing the code !

 If you want to help [the code is also on github](https://github.com/ArnaudBan/widget-embed-latest-tweets)

 == Screenshots ==

-1. Here is an example of how the tweets displays
+1. Here is an example of how the Tweets displays
 2. The admin part of the widget

 == Installation ==